- APPLICATION FORM use the right form

 - you are applying for your first New Zealand passport and your other New Zealand travel document has been lost or stolen.

-You are required to provide a police report and an explanation of how the document was lost or stolen in section 9 of the form.
+You are required to provide an explanation of how the document was lost or stolen in section 9 of the form.

 Your application may be delayed